aspiringdatascientist/Capstone-1-Bike-Share-Project/README.md

 A separate “weather” column was added to the main data frame after scoring, based on windspeed, rain, fog, lightening, temperature, and also event types such as tornados, hurricanes as below:
           0 = Worst weather including all the event types listed in the Storm dataset 1 = Moderate weather including
          2 = Good weather not listed in either 1 or 2

-Github link:

 https://github.com/aspiringdatascientist/Bike-Share-Project/blob/master/weather%20final%20.ipynb

 I formatted the “Storm” dataset downloaded from NOAA website  as below:

 https://github.com/aspiringdatascientist/Bike-Share-Project/blob/master/stormalleghany2.ipynb

 Step 8: